HenrikT/Pokedex/README.md

 3. Run the `:app` module on an emulator or physical device

 Data is loaded on first app launch using `PokemonService.preloadModelsWithProgress()`, then cached in-memory for fast retrieval.

+To reduce memory usage, flavor text is no longer preloaded.
+It is fetched dynamically when needed.

 ## 🧪 Testing